Rui0828/Learning-From-Mistakes-Prompting/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

-The Apache License 2.0 allows you to freely use, modify, and distribute this software, with the following conditions:
-- You must include a copy of the license in any distribution.
-- You cannot use the name of the project or contributors without permission.
-- Any modifications to the code must be documented.

-For more details, please refer to the full license text available in the [LICENSE](LICENSE) file.